pi-base/web/doc/codespace/welcome.md

 access the browser preview by going to the `Ports` tab, and clicking the `Open in Browser` globe icon for port `5173`.

 You must also set port `3143` to "Public" uisng the Ports tab.
+If you make changes to local data, you must manually refresh them using the Advanced tab of the viewer.

 ## Checking Compiled Data